 Radbill continues: “As simple as it sounds, some landlords will not clearly state that a lease is six or 12 months unless you ask.
 If you love your place and your lease ends, you’d not to have to move because they put it back on the market without asking you first,” Besides, asking about the length of the lease, you should ask about the deadline, and the possibility to renew it.
 You can find out more about the Czech lease agreement and a few things to keep in mind about lease agreements.

 One of the most important things is how much the rent increases annually.
 You should know that how much the rent can increase and how much advance notice your landlord is required to give you.
 Sam R. explains it as: “Make sure you ask about annual rent increases, which are typically based on property tax increases in your city.”

-Besides, you should be aware that the apartment prices in Prague have risen, and the average price for a new house rose 2.5 percent to Kč 88,500 per square meter.
+Besides, you should be aware that the apartment prices in Prague have risen (UPDATED on December 2: the link was removed – website not found), and the average price for a new house rose 2.5 percent to Kč 88,500 per square meter.
 The annual increase of rent is 21.2 percent.

 Alongside, Brno is also in the price rising wave.
 It is hard to see a new residential construction in Brno, and for having fewer flats to move in leads to the higher prices.

 “Try to talk to some current residents about maintenance service, timeliness in response to maintenance requests, as well as the overall ease of living in the building,” Radbill said.
 “If basic maintenance is that slow, you might not want to sign a lease in that building,” said Radbill.
 You may ask simple questions to learn about what it’s like to live there.

 The other important issue is knowing if and when you can get out of your lease.
 “In many cases, job offers come or personal issues occur that result in a need to move immediately,” said Radbill.
 “Find out if you can break your lease.
 Usually, you cannot.
 But if you can, that might make the apartment a bit more appealing.”

 6- Allowance to the Pets